Tarun1303/esp-open-rtos/utils/mqtt_energy_simulator.md

 python utils/mqtt_energy_simulator.py --serve-ui --host localhost --port 1883
 ```

+If you are working inside a container, keep the process running and browse to
+`http://127.0.0.1:5000` (or the forwarded port) to preview the page.
+The UI
+uses `/api/status` to load defaults and will stay on the status screen until
+you click **Start simulator**.

 From the UI you can:

 - Set the broker host/port and MQTT credentials.